-Most outdoor LED displays and some indoor LED displays are built around individually-mounted LEDs.
+Most outdoor LED displays and some indoor LED displays are built around individually mounted LEDs.
+Presented here is a LED scrolling display that uses 64 LEDs to display alphabets and numbers.
 A cluster of red, green and blue diodes is driven together to form a full-colour display.

 Working of a dot-matrix display